UMD: A Globally Connected University

 Please refer to the following resources for more information on funding study abroad:

 PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancellation due to low enrollment.

-Rebecca La Creta coordinates all logistical aspects of the Maryland-in-Florence (Architecture) program and is available to meet with both prospective and accepted students.
-To learn more about the program and complete the required advising meeting, schedule an appointment with Rebecca.
+Amanda Lentz coordinates all logistical aspects of the Maryland-in-Florence (Architecture) program and is available to meet with both prospective and accepted students.
+To learn more about the program and complete the required advising meeting, schedule an appointment with Amanda.